OrgEleCho/EleCho.JsonRpc/README.en.md

 Simple JSON based RPC library.

 > By reading the code of this project, you can learn: Dynamic proxy.
-The main logic code of the project does not exceed 400 lines.

 ## Transmission